alexanmtz/Webpoint-Wordpress-theme/README.md

 ## Webpoint theme ##

 This is a Wordpress theme of my blog.
-It can be used for study because I explore a lot of features of the new Wordpress 3.
+It can be used for study.

 The features of the theme include:
 * Multilingual
-* Widget Areas
+* Sidebar widget
 * 960 Grid System

 Version history